Nitish105/nitish_Portfolio/README.md

 Link 👉 https://nitishkumarportfolio.vercel.app/

 ## Introduction
-This is a react-based application and deployed on a vercel hosting website.
+This is a react-based application and deployed on a Vercel hosting website.

 ## Technologies Used:
 * Frontend Part: Reactjs, CSS